House of Wisdom: Al-Mutawakkil's reign

-Destruction by the Mongols
+Destruction by the Mongol army

 On February 13, 1258, the Mongols entered the city of the caliphs, starting a full week of pillage and destruction.
+Khwaja Muhammad Habeebullah Ansari, prominent scholar from Herat, an advisor of Caliph Al-Musta'sim and his son Ahmad, commander of Baghdad's cavalry and descendant of Abu Ayyub al-Ansari were killed by the pillaging Mongol forces while defending the library with his soldiers.

 Along with all other libraries in Baghdad, the House of Wisdom was destroyed by Hulagu's army during the Siege of Baghdad.
 The books from Baghdad's libraries were thrown into the Tigris River in such quantities that the river was said to have run black with the ink from their pages.
-According to the writings of an eyewitness to the Siege, "So many books were thrown into the Tigris River that they formed a bridge that would support a man on horseback."
+According to a 16th century chronicle about the siege from Quṭb al-Dīn al-Nahrawālī, "So many books were thrown into the Eufrates River that they formed a bridge that would support a man on horseback."
+According to historian Michal Biran, this quote was a literary trope associated with the siege of Baghdad and magnifying Mongol barbarity.
 Nasir al-Din al-Tusi rescued about 400,000 manuscripts, which he took to Maragheh before the siege.

 Many of the books were also torn apart by pillagers so that the leather covers could be made into sandals.

 Main activities

 The House of Wisdom included a society of scientists and academics, a translation department, and a library that preserved the knowledge acquired by the Abbasids over the centuries.
 Research and study of alchemy, which was later used to form the structure of modern chemistry, was also conducted there.
 Further, it was also linked to astronomical observations and other major experimental endeavors.

 Institutionalized by al-Ma'mun, the academy encouraged the transcription of Greek philosophical and scientific efforts.
 Additionally, he imported manuscripts of important texts that were not accessible to the Islamic countries from Byzantium to the library.

-The House of Wisdom was much more than a library, and a considerable amount of original scientific and philosophical work was produced by scholars and intellectuals in relation to it.
+The House of Wisdom was much more than a library, and a vast amount of original scientific and philosophical work was produced by scholars and intellectuals in relation to it (although many were lost due to the destruction of the library).
 This allowed Muslim scholars to verify astronomical information that was handed down from past scholars.